Green University® LLC Presents... A Multi-Sensory Experience!

 Learn to identify essential plant family patterns through botany card games with the Shanleya's Quest Patterns in Plants Card Game, then practice identifying those patterns on foraging walks.
 Learn how to recognize the edible and medicinal properties of a plant, even before knowing its name.
 Learn how to forage like a deer and nurture a deeper nature connection, while staying within essential safety guidelines.

+Class will include harvesting tips and techniques and ethical guidelines for sustainable use.
+Expect to walk through meadows and woodlands along game trails.
+We will harvest wild greens and prepare communal dinners both days.
 More than just a class, this foraging experience is an opportunity to live and forage as a tribe, bringing our harvest back to camp to share and celebrate the bounty of nature.
 The wild world of plants will never look the same again!

 Whether you are a novice or experienced botanist and forager, this is a unique opportunity to spend one-on-one time with Tom Elpel to improve your plant identification and wild food foraging skills!